mmistakes/minimal-mistakes/_posts/2022/2022-10-10-azure-measuring-latency-across-availability-zones-in-we.md

 Understanding the latency implications of different network configurations when designing an architecture is **essential**.

-In this blog post I measure the latency betweend virtual machines deployed in Azure's **West Europe region** in the following configurations:
+In this blog post I measure the latency between virtual machines deployed in Azure's **West Europe region** in the following configurations:

 * same v-net, same availability zone, same proximty placement group
 * same v-net, across availability zones